 Kidz Konnection is a non-profit, youth-based theater company located along the shoreline of Connecticut, in the quaint town of Clinton that provides classes in improvisation, musical theater, multi-media, scriptwriting, acting and production.
-Since 2006, Kidz Konnection has produced over a dozen major theater productions to sell-out crowds, and more than 20 intimate productions attracting up to 300 audience members each.
+Since 2006, Kidz Konnection has produced over 50 major theater productions to sell-out crowds, and more than 20 intimate productions attracting up to 300 audience members each.
 In addition, Kidz Konnection offers weekly classes designed to develop the young actor in public speaking, character development and esteem-building.
 Kidz Konnection proudly performs with a variety of community programs and offers an educational Shakespeare series in collaboration with the Clinton Historical Society as part of its outreach to the community.
 Kidz Konnection maintains it’s intent to encourage youth to pick up the classics through the performance of such work and as audience members to it’s work.

 Kidz Konnection is a youth theater company dedicated to educating youth in the performing arts and multi-media for the purpose of cultivating self-empowerment and leadership skills that will develop strong community-serving leaders of the future.

 Laura Attanasio, founder of Kidz Konnection received the Woman of Excellence Award by the Clinton Chamber of Commerce and Shoreline Chambers in October 2016.

 - Strong sense of self: leading with empowerment and inspiration

 - Leadership: role model for others

 - “I’ve had the pleasure of being able to observe how much all the kids grow and benefit from participating in her classes and productions.
 She sets a high standard, but also gives them the confidence they need to accomplish things they might never have thought possible.”

 - “She has put her heart and soul in to her company for the past 10 years”